pourmalek/CovidVisualizedCountry/20220104/readme.md

 <br/><br/>

-### Around the turn of the year, with the Omicron cases surge, most provinces stopped active case and contact tracing, testing, documenting, and reporting of cases.
+### Around the turn of the year, with the Omicron cases surge, most provinces stopped full-coverage case and contact tracing, testing, documenting, and reporting of all cases.
 This created a factitious fall-down of the “reported cases”.

 <br/><br/>